Agoric/agoric-sdk/a3p-integration/README.md

 ## Generating core-eval submissions

 Some core-eval proposals `submission` content are generated from the `agoric-sdk` code, and must be rebuilt every time there is a change.
-The `/scripts/generate-a3p-submission.sh` script contains commands to generate the core-eval content and move it to the expected proposal package's `submission` folder.
+The `/scripts/generate-a3p-submission.sh` script contains commands to generate the core-eval content and move it to the expected proposal package's submission directory.
 It is executed as part of `a3p-integration`'s `build:submission` step.
+Each proposal that requires such a build step should add a `submission` entry in the `agoricProposal` section of package.json.
+This value specifies the name of another entry which gives parameters to be passed to `generate-a3p-submission.sh`.

 ## Building synthetic-chain images